 make an appointment for a professional evaluation," Dr. Kessler said.

 It’s also important you take any asthma medicine your doctor has prescribed.
-While asthma medicines can sometimes aggravate acid reflux symptoms, never stop taking your asthma medicine without consulting your doctor first.
+While asthma medicines can sometimes aggravate reflux symptoms, never stop taking your asthma medicine without consulting your doctor first.

-CEENTA’s ENT doctors can treat acid reflux.
+CEENTA’s ENT doctors can treat reflux.
 See one today and untangle the ties between it and asthma.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 Dr. Kessler sees patients in our Rock Hill office.
 To make an appointment with him or any of our ENT physicians, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.